20 July 2019

 He doesn't say a word.

 "Just walked up, put the key in the ignition, started it, and gunned it.
 He's just looking at me through his sun glasses while twisting the throttle."

-"After clearing out the local bird life, he shut it down."
+"After clearing the wax out of my ears, he shut it down."